-1) The Zionist Idea Forum – an intellectual framework for setting research goals.
+1. The Zionist Idea Forum – an intellectual framework for setting research goals.

-2) Research fellows – position papers and research studies
+2. Research fellows – position papers and research studies

-3) The Zionist Beit Midrash
+3. The Zionist Beit Midrash

-4) The Future Leaders Program and the Young Leadership Program
+4. The Future Leaders Program and the Young Leadership Program

-6) Advanced study programs for government ministries
+5. Advanced study programs for government ministries

-7) Study tours, discussions and seminars
+6. Study tours, discussions and seminars

 7. The Zionist Organizations Coalition